-We have audited the accompanying consolidated balance sheets of Ayala Pharmaceuticals, Inc. (the "Company") as of December 31, 2019 and 2018, and the related consolidated statements of operations, changes in stockholders' deficit and cash flows for each of the two years in the period ended December 31, 2019 and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2019 and 2018, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2019, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying consolidated balance sheets of Ayala Pharmaceuticals, Inc. (the "Company") as of December 31, 2020 and 2019, and the related consolidated statements of operations, changes in stockholders' equity(deficit) and cash flows for each of the two years in the period ended December 31, 2020 and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2020 and 2019, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2020, in conformity with U.S. generally accepted accounting principles.